 The goal is to create a seamless shift.
 While switching to agile development and implementing MVPs, product managers could face some challenges related to the features that products are ‘supposed’ to have, also referred to as ‘over-feature’ culture.
 Some executives assume that a product is robust if it has multiple features, but this isn’t always the case.

 The MVP approach to software development has both advantages and disadvantages:

 - The MVP model requires companies to accelerate their development process and deliver products without delay.

 - However, product managers often face challenges relating to the resistance of agile, also known as lean, approaches because of executives’ concern about the company’s reputation.

-Langate Software provides extended and dedicated teams that can help reduce your costs, provide a smooth customer experience, and ensure your products have the features that your customers really want.
+Langate Software provides extended and dedicated teams that can help reduce your costs, provide smooth customer experience, and ensure your products have the features that your customers want.

 If you need additional information